 KKSB Raspberry Pi 4 Case Black / Silver

 Are you looking for an effective and exclusively designed case for Raspberry Pi 4?
 This is a metallic case that features a finely crafted black powder-coated lid and an anodized grey bottom.
 It is a 2-piece casing is easy to assemble.
-The cutouts for connectors are properly labelled.
+The cutouts for connectors are properly labeled.
 There are rubber feet at the bottom of the case so that it doesn’t slip on any smooth surface.

 Some advantages with this case are that you can add an active fan with a heatsink or a passive heatsink + a hat, perhaps POE or another hat.